Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 The 11 most effective tricks for stain removal

-Trick 1: baking soda and vinegar
+Trick 1: Baking soda and vinegar

 Mix baking soda and vinegar into a paste and apply it to the stain.
 Leave it on for a few minutes before wiping it off with a damp cloth.